-occurred in just the last three months of FY18-many in classroom settings that reached dozens of students with each viewing.

-- Quest Institute, which supports hands-on student experiments inspired by the ISS National Lab, specifically funded underserved schools this year, nearly doubling the number of schools in their program. - SciGirls in Space, produced by Twin Cities PBS, will feature space-themed episodes including profiles of female scientists who have flown ISS experiments.
+- DreamUp, which has supported space-themed educational programming for almost 10 years. released a new set of educational kits that bring real ISS research into the classroom in a way that is authentic yet affordable. - last three months of FY18-many in classroom settings of students with each viewing. - Quest Institute, which supports hands-on student experiments inspired by the ISS National Lab, specifically funded underserved schools this year, nearly doubling the number of schools in their program. - SciGirls in Space, produced by Twin Cities PBS, will feature space-themed episodes including profiles of female scientists who have flown ISS experiments.
 The Emmy-award-winning television series is the most widely accessed female-focused STEM program in the nation, reaching more than 14 million girls (grades 3-8), educators, and families. - Alliance For Girls signed a memorandum of understanding with us to formalize plans for mutual support through co-branding, outreach, and educational programming.
 Based in San Francisco, this is the largest alliance of girls' organizations in the country, reaching more than 300,000 underrepresented girls through member agencies. - Girl Scouts of Central Indiana is the newest Scouts group to partner with us and has plans to create an ISS-themed merit badge in collaboration with pharmaceutical company and repeat ISS National Lab user Eli Lilly & Company.